Ownership

 Ownership and scopes

 Section titled “Ownership and scopes”Scopes change which slot a registration goes into; they do not change the policy inside a slot.
-Inside one scope, last-mount-wins.
+Inside one scope, last-write-wins.
 Across scopes, the slots are independent.

 See Scopes for the full story; ownership and scopes compose orthogonally.